Back in 2015, we wrote about 9 secrets that Facebook Ad professionals use to create amazing, compelling, highly-clickable designs.

 People decide if they like a website in seconds.
 If you don’t hook them immediately, you lose them.
-Imagine what would happen if, after clicking an ad for red sport shoes on Facebook, you ended up on a generic page with hundreds of sport shoes without one that is red.
+Imagine what would happen if, after clicking an ad for red sports shoes on Facebook, you ended up on a generic page with hundreds of sports shoes without one that is red.
 You’d leave immediately, right?

 This is a crucial thing that so many advertisers overlook!
 After looking for a good example for more than half an hour, I gave up, and quickly found a typical error:

 Look at that; I click on a very specific ad with a pink shoe… and on the landing page, there’s no trace of it.
 And no mention of the 55% discount promised.

 8) Put the right ad in the right place

 Correct placement of your Facebook Ads is critical and, ideally, you want to optimize your design for each placement.

 - Desktop Newsfeed: Great for engagement and generating sales & leads.
 Supports longer copy and link description.

 - Desktop Right Column: Less effective but cheaper.
 Images are smaller and text less readable.
 Works well for retargeting users who already know your brand.
 Use an image they’ll recognize to catch their eye.

 - Mobile Newsfeed: Great for engagement & Mobile app installs.
 As we saw in a recent post, mobile users tend to click “Like” a lot.
 The Copy is shorter, so be careful.
 While conversion rates on mobile are often deceptive, mobile is great for discovery.
 Users will discover your product on their phones… then buy it the next day on their desktop.